MohamedMostafa259/Analysis-of-Study-Method-vs.-CGPA-Survey/README.md

 #### NOTEs on the above Boxplots’ result:
 -	In Kruskal-Wallis, the null hypothesis typically states that there are no significant differences in the medians of CGPA across the study method categories (written notes, sessions with teachers, online resources, and group studies).
-- I used the Kruskal-Wallis test as it doesn’t assume that the data (CGPA in this case) is normally distributed within each study method group.
-Also, it’s used when the sample size is small like this case.
+- The Kruskal-Wallis test is used as it doesn’t assume that the data (CGPA in this case) is normally distributed within each study method group.
+Also, it’s used when the sample size is small like in this case.
 If the data was normally distributed, using a test like ANOVA would be a better choice.

 ## Conclusion
-This survey aimed to explore preferred study methods among second-year CIS students at EUI.
-While the findings provide valuable insights, the small sample size may limit generalizability.
-Further research with a more robust sampling method is recommended to make predictions regarding optimal study methods.
+The goal of this survey was to investigate the study methods preferred by high-achieving second-year CIS students with a CGPA > 3.5 at EUI, as well as the most common study method among all second-year CIS students.
+The results revealed that "Written & summarized notes with highlights" is the preferred study method among the top-achieving 2nd-year CIS students at EUI, while the most prevalent study method among all 2nd-year CIS students is "online resources".
+However, it's important to note that the small sample size, 21 students, might limit the generalization of these findings.

 ## Potential Issues
 - The survey focuses on study methods for final exams, which might not capture the full range of learning activities students use throughout the semester.